xialingxiao/go-example/README.md

 `make run` should start the web application at port `8080`

 #### To test
-Run `make test` should test the web application
+`make test` should test the web application